dingchaoz/UniV3FeeCollector/README.md

 This repo is a simple and quick implementation of querying collected fees on Uniswap V3 pools from a given pool with a given price range and time window, user can enter the request information in a prompt window on terminal, and the server will query historic logs from Ethereum mainnet, filter them and aggregate collected fees represented in base token and quote token.

+Alchemy node provider is used to call getLogs and to filter only `Collect` events emitted from the specified pool and from the starting and ending block, as well as in the specified ticks range.

 ## Setup

 - ### Installation